• Home

 Hi guys!!

 Candis and AndyWe are so happy you are here!
 We are Andy and Candis and we have a passion for saving and renovating old homes.
-We have 6 wonderful boys and a sweet little girl.
+We have 6 wonderful boys and a sweet little baby girl.
 We hope to share our excitement with you as we find and restore these amazing pieces of history!
-We Have loved sharing our passion on our HGTV/DIY network show, and our new network: Home Love Network!
+We Have loved sharing our passion on our HGTV/DIY network show, Old Home Love!

 Read More…